1. Introduction#

 1.1.4.
 Live coding#

 The weekly notebooks are designed to be run online directly in your browser.
 You can activate the server by clicking the rocket icon on the top right and selecting Live Code.
-There is an option to open in Binder or Google Colab, which you may prefer if you are an advanced user, but the formatting won’t be as nice.
-Those services will be used for the research challenge later in the course.
+There is an option to open in Binder or Google Colab.
+Colab is more powerful, but the formatting won’t be as nice.
 You can opt to install Python on your own computer with Anaconda and run the notebooks locally, but we do not offer support if things go wrong.

 1.2.
 Analyse data with code#